 The spot gold price refers to the price of gold for immediate delivery.
 In other words, if you walk into a bullion dealer off the street and take out your wallet, the spot gold price is close to what you’ll pay for a gold coin or bar.
+(Plus the premium the dealer is going to charge you.)

 This may seem a little weird at first.
 How can gold be traded and priced around the clock?